dfinity/motoko/design/StableMemory.md

 with IC stable memory, at address 0, for reasonable efficiency (apart from bound checks against logical `size()`).

-During upgrade, we compute the size of the stable variable blob, shift that portion of StableMemory to the end of user memory (growing if necessary) and write the old format into the space just freed, followed by the size of StableMem.

-If there are no stable variables, we shift the first two words of StableMemory to the end, and simply write the 32-bit word 0x0, followed by the 32-bit size of `max`, of StableMemory.
+During upgrade, if StableMemory has zero pages, we use the existing format, writing (non_zero) length and content of any stable variables from address 0 or leaving ic.stable_mem() empty with zero pages allocated (if there are no stable variables).
+Otherwise, we compute the length and data of the stable variable encoding (if any);
+save the first word of StableMemory at a known offset from the end of physical memory;
+write a 0x00 marker to the first word; and append length (even if zero) and data (if any) to the end of StableMem.
+The logical size of StableMemory and a version number are also written a known offsets from the end of StableMemory.

-In post_upgrade, we reverse this process to discover any stable vars and size of StableMemory, taking care to zero the memory vacated by shifting back the initial portion of StableMem (so that reads beyond `max` see what they would expect).
+In post_upgrade, we reverse this process to recover the size of StableMemory, restore the displaced first word of StableMemory and deserialize any stable vars, taking care to zero the (logically) free StableMemory occupied by any encoded stable variables (so that initial reads beyond page `size`  always return 0).

+# Details:

 Stable memory layout (during execution):